 8. Magnetic Bearings

-Advantages: No friction, no lubrication, extremely high speeds possible, suitable for vacuum and clean environments.
+Advantages: no friction, no lubrication, extremely high speeds possible, suitable for vacuum and clean environments.

-Applications: High-speed turbomachinery, flywheel energy storage systems, semiconductor manufacturing equipment, and medical centrifuges.
+Applications: high-speed turbomachinery, flywheel energy-storage systems, semiconductor manufacturing equipment, and medical centrifuges.

 9. Fluid Film Bearings (Gas Bearings)

 A specialized subset of plain bearings where the fluid separating the surfaces is a gas (typically air or nitrogen) rather than oil.
 This eliminates contamination risks entirely and allows operation at extremely high speeds.
+See also foil bearings for a closely related self-acting gas variant used in aircraft air-cycle machines.

 10. Jewel Bearings